From Mechanism To Longevity

 Introducing MOAT - the BIOIO platform

 MOAT (mechanism of action technologies) is a MoA-driven clinical indication prediction engine.
 MOAT combines both experimental and computational approaches.
 The strengths of our approach are two-fold.
 First, ensuring an accurate understanding of a small molecule’s MoA is vital to establishing contexts in which it might be effective and what its side effect liabilities might be.
-Second, by ensuring the compounds we advance are bona fide gerotherapies, we ensures a ‘pipeline in a pill’ - where each asset can be used in multiple clinical indications.
+Second, by ensuring the compounds we advance are bona fide gerotherapies, we ensure a ‘pipeline in a pill’ - where each asset can be used in multiple clinical indications.
 Both aspects of the MOAT platform ensure we are focused on drug efficacy, which is a main reason therapies fail.

 Learn more